ToolBunny LogoToolBunny

 1. Select a sorting algorithm from the dropdown menu (e.g., "Bubble Sort").

-2. Use the "Array Size" slider to determine how many items will be in the array to sort.
+2. Use the "Array Size" slider to determine the number of items in the array to sort (from 10 to 100).

 3. Click "Generate New Array" to create a new random set of numbers to visualize.

-4. Use the "Speed" slider to control the animation speed.
+4. Use the "Speed" slider to control the animation speed for better observation.

 5. Click the "Sort" button to start the visualization.
-The bars will change color to indicate which elements are being compared or swapped.
+The bars will change color to indicate which elements are being compared, swapped, or have been sorted.

-6. You can pause, resume, or reset the visualization at any time.
+6. You can pause, resume, or reset the visualization at any time using the control buttons.